gamesbook/pyprototypr/docs/basic_concepts.rst

 Basic Concepts
 ==============

+.. |dash| unicode:: U+2014 ..
+EM DASH SIGN

-Like many other specialised tools, `pyprototypr <index.rst>`_ has its own set of terms and concepts that act as "short-cuts" to help it function.
+Like many other specialised tools, `pyprototypr <index.rst>`_ has its own set of terms and concepts that act as "short-cuts" to define its functions and behaviour.
 Some of these are likely to be common to other graphics editing or programming tools, but some are specific to it.

 This is a general discussion; it may also be useful to look at the more detailed definitions of some of the terms in the section covering